The big question – Should I weed and feed or should I weed THEN feed?

 What’s more, the iron in the product can stain your pets fur.
 Be sure to read the labels of any weed and feed product you purchase so you know what the implication are of letting pets use the area after application.

 Is it better to weed THEN feed?

-If you have pets, yes it probably.
-That’s because you can use a liquid based weed killer that only needs a few hours to absorb into the grass.
+If you have pets, yes it probably is.
+That’s because you can use a liquid-based weed killer that only needs a few hours to absorb into the grass.
 A couple of treatments will be able to kill off any weeds but won’t kill the grass.
 Always read the label of any product you purchase before using it or letting pets on the treated areas.